Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

-We further define specific annotation guidelines to ensure consistency and precision: general introductions, explanatory content, or references to other sections are not annotated, as they do not directly reflect GDPR transparency disclosures.
-Annotations focus on the smallest relevant text span clearly reflecting the requirement while including relevant restrictive or defining clauses (e.g., \textit{"your name"} or \textit{"other companies we are affiliated with"}).
-Irrelevant injected clauses should be excluded from annotations; consequently, an annotation may span discontinuous text segments (e.g. \textit{"your [...] e-mail address"}).
-Passages may contain multiple relevant phrases and thus may receive multiple annotations, including multiple annotations with the same label.
-Additionally, phrases may simultaneously fulfil different GDPR transparency requirements, resulting in multiple annotations with different labels; for example, the phrase \textit{"promoting our business through marketing"} could qualify as both a \textit{Processing Purpose} and, if explicitly stated in the policy, a \textit{Legitimate Interest}.
-Furthermore, in cases involving conjunction reduction, where a sub-phrase or clause is relevant to multiple annotations but mentioned only once, each annotation must explicitly include all necessary context.
-For example, in the sentence \textit{"You have the right to access and delete your data"}, the sub-phrases \textit{"You have the right to"} and \textit{"your data"} are relevant for two separate annotations: \textit{"You have the right to access [...] your data"} and \textit{"You have the right to [...] delete your data"}.
+We define specific annotation guidelines to ensure consistency and precision.
+General introductions, explanatory content, and references to other sections are excluded, as they do not directly reflect GDPR transparency disclosures.
+Annotations target the smallest relevant text span that clearly expresses the requirement, including necessary restrictive or defining clauses (e.g., \textit{“your name”}, \textit{“other companies we are affiliated with”}).
+Irrelevant injected clauses are omitted; thus, annotations may span discontinuous segments (e.g., \textit{“your [...] e-mail address”}).
+Passages may contain multiple relevant phrases and therefore receive multiple annotations, potentially with the same label.
+Phrases can also fulfil several GDPR requirements simultaneously, leading to multiple annotations with different labels.
+For example, \textit{“promoting our business through marketing”} may qualify as both a \textit{Processing Purpose} and, if explicitly stated, a \textit{Legitimate Interest for Processing}.
+In cases of conjunction reduction, where a shared phrase applies to multiple items but is stated only once, each annotation must include the full context.
+For instance, in \textit{“You have the right to access and delete your data”}, two annotations are required: \textit{“You have the right to access [...] your data”} and \textit{“You have the right to [...] delete your data”}.

-While these guidelines are necessary to ensure annotation consistency and precision, they introduce additional complexity that must be accounted for both by the automated annotation system and within the evaluation methodology described in later sections of this paper.